-Small scale projects should include most of the production pipeline, but in smaller time chunks.
-Instead of working on an entire town modeled, textured and lit start with just a street corner or one single building or even just a room.
-Smaller scale projects can include challenges and studies.
+Small scale projects should include most of the production pipeline, but limited in time and scope.
+Instead of working on an entire city modeled, textured and lit start with just a street corner or one building or even just a single room.

 These can help you to build up momentum and discipline in finishing your work and learning the process.

-Checklists are simple lists of what you need to create, what you need to model, what you need to work on and what do you need to do to finish.
-I create lists in everything I do.
-I create preproduction checklist, modeling checklist, production process pipeline checklist, to do checklists.
+Checklists and outlines are lists of what you need to create, what you need to model, what you need to work on and what do you need to do to finish.
+These lists are very important in process development for any game environment or level design.